-The ICF-accredited Transformational Leadership Coaching course is for leaders and managers, consultants, and HR professionals wanting to integrate high-quality coaching into the modern business environment.
+The ICF-accredited Transformational Leadership Coaching course is for leaders, managers, consultants, and HR professionals wanting to integrate high-quality coaching into the modern business environment.

-The Institute for Professional Excellence in Coaching (iPEC) holds courses in multiple locations worldwide—with virtual training an option—providing an extensive training and tools package to become an ICF Accredited Coach.
+The Institute for Professional Excellence in Coaching holds courses in multiple locations worldwide – with a virtual training option – providing an extensive training and tool package to become an ICF-accredited coach.

 Training is available in all aspects of coaching, from bringing your vision for a coaching business to fruition to providing specialist learning in life coaching, HR, and leadership.

-Their free guide explains in detail their course content and approach.
+Their free guide explains their course content and approach in detail.

-The Coach Training Alliance (CTA) offers US-based ICF-accredited training in life coaching, professional coaching, and personal coaching.
+The Coach Training Alliance offers US-based ICF-accredited training in life coaching, professional coaching, and personal coaching.

-They have, so far, taken over ten thousand coaches through their life, personal, and professional coach training and provide certified, on-site and remote, coach training throughout the year.
+They have, so far, taken over 10,000 coaches through their life, personal, and professional coach training and provide certified coach training throughout the year, both on-site and remotely.

 5. Coach U

-Coach U offers in-person training around the world to become an Associate Certified Coach (ACC), Professional Certified Coach (PCC), or Master Certified Coach (MCC) with the International Coach Federation (ICF).
+Coach U offers in-person training around the world to become an Associate Certified Coach, Professional Certified Coach, or Master Certified Coach with the International Coaching Federation.

-Also, a virtual training program is available to be completed at your own pace from any location.
+Also, a virtual training program is available that can be completed at your own pace from any location.